nhOCTO/wallpaper-code-generator/README.md

 ![](images/focus.gif)

 When you're done tweaking the wallpaper to your liking, simply click the download button and the image will be downloaded onto your device.

+## ❤️ Credits <a name = "credits"></a>

+Thanks to https://www.programmingfonts.org/ I was able to find a good number of fonts that you can use for programming code.
+I didn't want google fonts since they don't all match code.

+Thanks to [https://highlightjs.org/](https://highlightjs.org/) for providing themes for code and also syntax highlighting, which this application would not have been possible without unless I spent a lot of time doing that myself.

 ## 🎁 Contribution <a name = "contribution"></a>